 Forte da Copacabana

 If you stand at Copacabana beach looking at the sea, on your right hand side you have a military installation, it’s Forte da Copacabana (English: Copacabana Fort).
 Now inactive and a museum it’s possible to enter the area for a small fee, it’s well worth it.
 There is a really nice café called Confeitaria de Colombo inside, further out you have some really nice views of the city and the sea.
 The museum is included in the admittance to the area so while you’re at it have a look.

 Reveillon (New Years)

 Probably the biggest annual party in the world is held on Copa beach every New Years.
 It is a spectacle and an experience for life.
-Go to my New Years in Rio page to find out more about it.
+Read more about New Years Eve to find out more about it.

 It started to get famous with the opening of the luxurious hotel Copacabana Palace 1923, Hollywood stars became a common sight.
 It quickly became popular with the people.
 Soon many residential houses were built and in the 1950’s and the 1960’s there was a boom of new residents.
 The new fashion in the 1950’s was to be on the beach and a beach culture started to develop.
 Surfing, beach volley ball, bikinis; all was part of the new trend.
 Many tourists also started to come.
 The decline of the Brazilian economy together with a steady stream of migration of poor people from the Northeast made the favelas grow and so did the number of people living on the street.